grafana/agent/docs/sources/static/set-up/start-agent.md

 weight: 200
 ---

-# Start Grafana Agent in static mode
+# Start, restart, and stop Grafana Agent in static mode

 You can start, restart, and stop Grafana Agent after it is installed.